just-luk/engima-tests/issue.md

-I found a vulnerability in script.py related to a CWE violation.
+I found a vulnerability in script.py that violates the security policy.
 I have included a test script in test.py that demonstrates the vulnerability.
 I reccomend running it first to determine what you need to fix.
 The test script will return "ALL TESTS PASSED" if the vulnerability has been fixed.